Sable Elyse Smith

 2018

-BOLO: Be on (the) lookout, JTT, New York, NY
+BOLO: Be on (the) lookout, JTT, New York

-Ordinary Violence, Haggerty Museum of Art, Milwaukee, WI
+Ordinary Violence, Haggerty Museum of Art, Milwaukee, Wisconsin

-How We Tell stories to Children, Atlanta Contemporary, Atlanta, GA
+How We Tell stories to Children, Atlanta Contemporary, Atlanta, Georgia

-Sable E. Smith, CONDO, JTT hosted by greengrassi and Corvi-Mora, London, UK
+Condo London, JTT hosted by greengrassi and Corvi-Mora, London

 2017

-and then the street lights-like a warning bell, Assembly (Recess), Brooklyn, NY
+and then the street lights-like a warning bell, Assembly (Recess), Brooklyn, New York

 2015

-Blue is Ubiquitous and Forbidden, SOHO20 Gallery, Brooklyn, NY
+Blue is Ubiquitous and Forbidden, SOHO20 Gallery, Brooklyn, New York

 Selected Group Exhibitions & Screenings